 “I think it’s widely known that the most recent election was very much driven by massive amounts of disinformation on the internet.
 Many of those consisted of fake images and memes originating from websites such as 4chan and 8chan,” Samantha North, a doctoral researcher at the University of Bath, specializing in disinformation and memetic warfare, told Mental Daily.

 According to North, memes are powerful tools used for disinformation, as they are more likely to be perceived as true and users react to them quicker than words.

 In late 2017, it was widely reported in the mainstream media of a troll factory in St. Petersburg, Russia that utilized 4chan-style memes on Facebook to try and influence activists in the US.

-Did the Russian-based troll factory, formerly known as the Internet Research Agency, study alt-right groups like 4chan or collaborated with them to conduct psychological warfare on Americans?
+Did the Russian-based troll factory, formerly known as the Internet Research Agency, study alt-right groups like 4chan or collaborate with them to conduct psychological warfare on Americans?

-“I think 4chan, as a notorious outlet for images of this sort, would have likely been a key source for anyone looking for material to influence the election,” North stated.
+“I think 4chan, as a notorious outlet for images of this sort, would have likely been a key source for anyone looking for material to influence the election,” said North.